Embassy of the Philippines, Santiago: Staff and activities

-The Philippine Embassy in Santiago is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargé d'affaires is Jim Tito B. San Agustin, while the last resident ambassador was Ma.
-Teresita C. Daza, who was appointed to the position by President Duterte on November 28, 2018.
-The post had been vacant for at least the last 1.5 years before her appointment, a point which Chilean Ambassador José Miguel Capdevila had raised with Foreign Affairs Secretary Alan Peter Cayetano as the two countries were restarting free trade agreement talks.

-Prior to becoming Ambassador, Daza, a career diplomat, had most recently been deployed to the Philippine Embassy in New Delhi as ambassador to India.
-Her appointment was confirmed by the Commission on Appointments on February 6, 2019, and Daza arrived in Santiago to assume her post just over two months later.
+The Philippine Embassy in Santiago is currently headed by Ambassador Celeste S. Vinzon-Balatbat, who was appointed to the position by President Bongbong Marcos on November 2, 2022.
+Prior to her appointment as ambassador, Balatbat, a career diplomat, served as consul general at the Philippine Consulate General in Nagoya.
+Her appointment was confirmed by the Commission on Appointments on December 7, 2022, and she presented her credentials to Chilean President Gabriel Boric on April 25, 2023.
 The Santiago mission is one of the Philippines' smaller diplomatic missions, with only seven staff members.

-Many of the Embassy's activities center around promoting Filipino interests and strengthening cultural and economic ties between the Philippines and Chile, particularly considering the country's relatively small number of resident Filipinos.
+Many of the embassy's activities center around promoting Filipino interests and strengthening cultural and economic ties between the Philippines and Chile, particularly considering the country's relatively small number of resident Filipinos.
 These include donating books on Philippine history and culture to a number of local libraries, organizing cultural exhibits and lectures on José Rizal at the University of Santiago, Chile, and promoting the Philippines as a tourist destination for Chileans.
 However, while it does conduct outreach to the local community, results can be mixed: it was reported that no Filipinos in Chile voted in the 2016 general election in the first week of voting, although bad weather may have played a role.

-In addition to activities in Chile, the Embassy exercises jurisdiction over Ecuador and Peru, where it has conducted outreach activities to provide consular services to Filipinos based in those countries.
+In addition to activities in Chile, the embassy exercises jurisdiction over Peru, where it has conducted outreach activities to provide consular services to Filipinos based in the country.
+It also previously exercised jurisdiction over Ecuador until 2024, with the opening of the Philippine Embassy in Bogotá.